The allure of the traditional dry sauna pales in comparison to the impactful light spectrum of the infrared sauna.

 Radiant warm light from the infrared sauna impacts the body to create transformation at the cellular level and is therefore capable of providing a cascade of health benefits beyond the scope of the traditional dry sauna.

 Heat therapy requires commitment.
-Ensure that your time is maximized and choose the most effective modality: Full Spectrum Infrared Saunas.
+Ensure that your time is maximized and choose the most effective modality: Broad Spectrum Infrared Saunas.

 Both the traditional sauna and the infrared sauna fall under the auspice of heat therapy and share the referenced name of ‘sauna’.
 They are in fact very different from each other in nature and produce significantly different results on human physiology.
 Familiarizing yourself with the distinct method of creating heat will shed light on the profoundly different response your body will have to the respective heat therapy modalities.